Marccloudtech/saas-ticket-simulation/README.md

 ---

 ## 🧠 Bonus Experience

-Before transitioning into SaaS support, I completed training at **Virgin Mobile** in a traditional phone-based tech support environment.
+Earlier in my career, I trained at **Virgin Mobile** in a traditional, phone-based tech support environment.

 - Handled real customer calls under live pressure
 - Took internal notes manually (no AI assist)
 - Practiced calm, clear communication with frustrated customers
 - Was praised by supervisors for empathy and listening skills

-This early exposure gave me a deep respect for service — today, I combine that real-world foundation with modern tools like Zendesk, ChatGPT, and bilingual workflows to deliver thoughtful, efficient support in any environment.
+Even though it was years ago, this early exposure gave me a deep respect for service — and today, I combine that foundation with modern tools like Zendesk, ChatGPT, and bilingual workflows to deliver thoughtful, efficient support in any environment.

 ---